andrewwiik/FRC-Private/README.md

 **All the Robot's motors are not going the forward when attempting to move forward?**

-Got to the *DriveTrain.java* file and locate the following method:
+Go to the *DriveTrain.java* file under the *Subsystems* folder and locate the following method:

 ```java
 public void invertMotors(boolean shouldInvert) {